Barathkmr/helper-function/README.md

 # helper-function
-A package that icludes almost all the helper functions that is needed which in includes the regex operations
+A package that includes almost all the helper functions that is needed which includes the regex operations